 First — Prepare Mentally

-If you are undergoing mental health treatment, be sure to consult your doctor before using this process.
+If you are undergoing mental health treatment, consult your doctor before using this process.
 They may give you further instructions for your situation.
 Above all, keep your overall health and wellness in mind.
 After all, this is a robust process that can bring up repressed memories and feelings.
 So, you want to start the process with a grounded, healthy state of mind.
 Otherwise, we recommend you wait until you are.

 Again, don’t discount the typologies of your cultural narrative.
 Whatever fears your religion instills will probably surface.
 It’s how they keep you a paying customer.